ga-wdi-remote/day1-hw-setup/expectations.md

   - -> project (very hands off)
 	- This is to ease you into what it will be like in real life
 - Your community of students is the best aspect of GA.
 They will help you with finding work and help you when you are stuck on a problem at work.

-## Your answers

-#### Write down five things that you learned from reading this:

-1.
-2.
-3.
-4.
-5.

-#### Write down five things that you plan to change about yourself when taking this class.

-1.
-2.
-3.
-4.
-5.